ErnestBaier/scaled-agile-coding-challenge/README.md

 1. Should the Meetups and Meetup Registrations be searchable or will they be required to have a registation code?

 2. Meetups/Calendar invites typically include a date - are these left out intentionally for business purpose?

+3. Users would likely want to see how close they are to reaching the registration limit - a count of current registrations could be helpful